How I Help

 • improving how the firm qualifies, pursues, and converts the right opportunities

-• helping leadership build a growth model that can hold up under scale
+• helping leadership build a growth model that can hold up under pressure and competition

 Ways We Can Work Together